rebassoo/plotting/README.md

 # plotting
-#All this code was developed a couple years ago so is currently using python2, have not yet updated it to python3
-#Assumes that you can run root in python
+All this code was developed a couple years ago so is currently using python2, have not yet updated it to python3.
+Assumes that you can run root in python

 To run on the data ntuples to produce histograms for 2018 RunA Single Muon channel do the command: python histos_quick.py local muon SingleMuon SlimmedNtuple_SingleMuon2018-RunA.root -nb